pydoit/doit/doc/cmd_other.rst

 .. note::

   The targets' removal order will be the reverse of their lexical ordering.
-  This ensures that the directory structure formed by the targets is correctly removed irrespective of their order in the ``targets`` array.
+  This ensures that files in a directory are removed before the directory irrespective of their order in the ``targets`` array.

 The *clean* attribute can be a list of actions.
 An action could be a string with a shell command or a tuple with a python callable.